na-na-hi/renget/archive/crustcrunchJB.md

 !!! danger UPDATE:
 	The pozzed key method outlined here is out of date and may no longer work.
 Further testing is needed.
-	Update 9/11/23: No Claude access at the moment, so I can't test new methods.
-This method may or may not work.
 ***

 ## Basic Claude 2 Jailbreak